hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 ### Kubeflow Install steps

-- This can run on your client machine:
+- This script assumes you are creating a new terraform managed environment with 2 worker hosts:

 ```bash
 # Set etc/bluedata_infra.tfvars with URL for HPECP 5.1 (1289+ engineering build)